odoo/odoo/doc/reference/views.rst

   the list view)
 ``class``
-  adds HTML classes to the root HTML element of the Kanban view ``group_create`` whether the "Add a new column" bar is visible or not.
+  adds HTML classes to the root HTML element of the Kanban view ``examples`` if set to a key in the `KanbanExamplesRegistry`_, examples on column setups will be available in the grouped kanban view. `Here <https://github.com/odoo/odoo/blob/99821fdcf89aa66ac9561a972c6823135ebf65c0/addons/project/static/src/js/project_task_kanban_examples.js#L27>`_ is an example of how to define those setups.
+``group_create``
+  whether the "Add a new column" bar is visible or not.
 Default: true.
 ``group_delete``